AIBlockOfficial/2Way.js/README.md

 ```

 **_NB_**: _The `makeItemPayment` method is similar to the `makeTokenPayment` in many regards, one of which being the fact that this method will send `Item` assets to a payment address in a unidirectional fashion and does not expect any assets in return.
-It should not be confused with **receipt-based** payments!_
+It should not be confused with **item-based** payments!_

 ### Making 2-Way Payments